You’ve made it 6 days without smoking. Congratulations on reaching this significant milestone!

 At the one-year mark, the results were 21%, 19%, and 20% respectively.

-Many experts agree that the combined approach is the most effective: using a nicotine patch and lozenges or gum in the four to 12 weeks after you quit.
+A 2022 study highlighted that a combined approach is the most effective: An example would be using both a nicotine patch and lozenges or gum in the four to 12 weeks after you quit.

 You must check with your doctor before continuing the treatment if you feel you’ll need to use NRTs for longer than 12 weeks.